Introduction to reliability

 Use cases and reliability requirements

-As discussed in the Selecting BigQuery section, BigQuery may be a critical component of a variety of architectures.
-Depending on the use case and architecture deployed, a variety of availability, performance, or other reliability requirements may need to be met.
+BigQuery might be a critical component of a variety of architectures.
+Depending on the use case and architecture deployed, a variety of availability, performance, or other reliability requirements might need to be met.
 For the purposes of this guide, let's select two primary use cases and architectures to discuss in detail.

-This example requires us to consider multiple aspects of reliability.
+This example requires you to consider multiple aspects of reliability.
 Because the end-to-end data freshness requirements are quite high, latency of the ingestion process is critical.
-Once data is written to BigQuery, reliability is perceived as the ability of users to issue ad-hoc queries with consistent and predictable latency and ensuring that dashboards utilizing the data reflect the absolute latest available information.
+Once data is written to BigQuery, reliability is perceived as the ability of users to issue ad hoc queries with consistent and predictable latency and ensuring that dashboards utilizing the data reflect the absolute latest available information.

 Batch data processing